 Conversion of LLP to Partnership Firm

 These resources are not available in a conventional partnership firm.
-If partners want to have certain independence, converting their partnership firm to an LLP is an advantageous decision.
-To achieve the above process, there is a formal procedure for it.
+Converting their partnership firm to an LLP is advantageous if partners want certain independence.
+There is a formal procedure for achieving the above process.

 Different characteristics of a Partnership Firm

-• Apartnership firm or agreement between two or more people to split the gains and losses of a certain endeavour or business.
+• A partnership firm or agreement between two or more people to split the gains and losses of a certain endeavor or business.

 • The profit-sharing percentages of the partners are laid forth in a separate legal document called a partnership firm deed.

-• The partners in a partnership firm do not have any type of limited liability status.
-Therefore, if the partners want limited liability status and more freedom, converting the partnership firm to an LLP would be the best option.
+• The partners in a partnership firm do not have limited liability status.
+Therefore, converting the partnership firm to an LLP would be the best option if the partners want limited liability status and more freedom.

 Why is it necessary to convert a partnership firm to an LLP?